Ayush5071/quantsprogrammer/README.md

 - **Profile/Portfolio:** Users can view and edit their profile, see roadmap progress, and manage their blog activity.
 - **Admin Panel:** Admins can manage all blog/roadmap requests and delete any blog or roadmap.
 - **Notifications:** See your request status or manage incoming requests as admin.
+- **View History:** See all your past interview attempts and feedback in your profile.

 ---